Qqamber/phys-code/README.md

 ## DMRG

-A finite and infinite dmrg based on White's paper.
+A finite(infinite) dmrg code based on White's paper.

 Refer to [Density matrix formulation for quantum renormalization groups](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.69.2863) and [Density-matrix algorithms for quantum renormalization groups](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.48.10345) for details.

 And also a dmrg code based on mps.

 In mathematica, we use `TensorContract`, `TensorProduct`, `ArrayReshape` and `Transpose` to handle the index implementations.
+Ans using `Inactive`, `Activate` with `TensorContract`, `TensorProduc` can improve the performance of the contraction of tensors.

 Refer to [Empter's note](https://github.com/empter/DMRGwithMPSandMPO/blob/master/DMRG_MPS.pdf) for the index convention in the code.